 I invite you to explore our many centers and institutes that reflect our commitment to multidisciplinary research.
 We have recently launched the Institute for Assured Autonomy, where researchers ensure that automated and human/AI systems are safe, secure, and reliable.
 This augments our established excellence in medical robotics, speech and language processing, data science, bioinformatics, and healthcare engineering.

 The department also has a profound impact beyond campus.
 We are active in our Baltimore community.
 Our students and faculty are often featured in national media outlets.
-I refer you to our News and Events pages, which relates a constant stream of accomplishments and happenings related to scientific discovery, community outreach, and events on and off campus.
+I refer you to our News and Events pages, which relate a constant stream of accomplishments and happenings related to scientific discovery, community outreach, and events on- and off-campus.

 Please explore our website to learn more about our research and education programs.
 I also invite you to contact or visit us if you have additional questions, have a vision for how to join or partner with us, or just want to learn more about our department.

 Randal Burns, Professor & Department Head